The Fastest Ways to Relieve Constipation, according to a Dietitian

 Avocado: half of an avocado has 7 grams of fiber

 The soluble fiber found in flaxseeds and chia seeds bind with water to create a gel-like consistency that helps to loosen things up in the gut and get things moving.
-You can use chia seeds as is but you'll want to go with ground flaxseed versus whole flaxseed.
-Mix them into meals like oatmeal, smoothies, yogurt, sauces and waffle mix, or try our Healthy Gut Tonic with Chia.
+You can use chia seeds as is but to unlock the nutrients in flaxseed, you'll want to go with ground flaxseed versus whole flaxseed.
+Mix them into foods like oatmeal, smoothies, yogurt, sauces and waffle mix, or try our Healthy Gut Tonic with Chia.

 Walnuts, almonds and pecans have more fiber than other nuts and are also rich in magnesium, which helps the digestive muscles relax.
 When the digestive muscles become too tense or tight due to constipation, bowel movements have a hard time passing.
 Consuming magnesium-rich nuts helps relax the muscles, allowing the stool to pass.

 It's important to remember that as you increase your fiber intake, you must also increase your water intake.
-Together, fiber and water work together to keep your stool bulky and soft, so it can move easily through your system.
-This helps stool pass through without needing to put too much pressure on your intestines, which can lead to hemorrhoids or other complications.
+Fiber and water work together to keep your stool bulky and soft, so it can move easily through your system.
+This helps stool pass through without needing to strain, which can lead to hemorrhoids or other complications.

 To help prevent constipation from becoming a regular occurrence, be sure to incorporate all kinds of fiber-rich foods into your daily diet.